vpisarev/ficus/doc/ficustut.md

                     unused values/functions
     -o <output_name> Output file name (by default it matches the input filename without .fx extension)
+    -D symbol       Define 'symbol=true' for preprocessor
+    -D symbol=value Define 'symbol=value' for preprocessor.
+                    The value may be one of the following:
+                      * a boolean: true (or on), false (or off),
+                      * an integer (if the value starts with a digit or sign and contains 1 or more decimal digits)
+                      * text string: everything between double quotes or any combination of characters that does not contain spaces, '\' or quotes and does not start with a digit or '-'
     -I <dir>        Add specified directory to the module search path
     -B <build_root> Specifies the parent directory